Do you manage to get more paint on the floor instead of the walls when you’re painting a room?

 To avoid your brush dripping everywhere, it’s a good idea to add a homemade drip stopper to your can of paint.
 Here’s how you make one using a wire coat hanger.

 Put your paint cans in buckets.
-The bucket will catch drips, prevents spills, and gives you a place to hold your rag.
+The bucket will catch drips, prevents spills, and give you a place to hold your rag.

 After a nasty spill, lots of water and speed are critical for complete stain removal.
 This is especially true for latex paint which dries super fast.